tonwayer/blog-graphql/readme.md

 docker compose up -d
 ```

-To connect to the app go to [http://localhost:80](http://localhost:80)
+To connect to the app go to [http://localhost:3000](http://localhost:3000)

-NOTE: If you see an NGINX 502 wait a couple of seconds, then refresh the page.
-It just means node is not done compiling the application